DeFiGeek-Community/landing-page/content/blog/yamato-protocol-v1-overview.md

 * No immediate forced liquidation
 * No obligation to repay debt
-* No interest rates (lump-sum fees)
+* No interest rates (Fee collected at the time of borrowing)
 * Low secured rates (minimum 130%)

 # Functional Description

 ## Deposits and Withdrawals

-Deposits and withdrawals can increase or decrease the amount of ETH in your Pledge on the Yamato Protocol.
+Deposits and withdrawals can increase or decrease the ETH balance in Pledge.

+Pledge is an account in the Yamato Protocol that manages collateral and obligations for each address.

 ### Deposits